Tax guide

 • Confirm you are not restricted by business/profession income rules.

-• Compute tax under both regimes with final income figures.
+• Compute tax under both regimes.

 • Do not claim old-regime deductions if filing under new regime.